Espresso machine: Drive mechanism

 Numerous machine designs have been created to produce espresso.
 Several machines share some common elements.

-Varying the fineness of the grind, the amount of pressure used to tamp the grinds, or the pressure itself can be used to vary the taste of the espresso.
-Some baristas pull espresso shots directly into a pre-heated demitasse cup or shot glass, to maintain a higher temperature of the espresso.
+Varying the fineness of the grind, the amount of pressure used to tamp the grinds, or the pressure itself can adjust the taste of the espresso.
+Some baristas pull espresso shots directly into a preheated demitasse cup or shot glass to maintain the espresso's higher temperature.